 Making your own Sun-Dried Tomatoes is going to be a crapshoot in terms of the money savings unless you have a garden or can get tomatoes at a very good price.
 I find the best pricing in the dried packets of Sun-Dried Tomatoes rather than the ones in jars with herbs and oils.
 Now and then I do see coupons for the dried ones.
 I just don’t use coupons that much now that my store isn’t doubling them anymore.

 Anytime I use Vinegar, I think I mention I do try to stock up on all vinegars around Easter and specialty vinegar during Easter or during the summer.
-I know that doesn’t help any other time of the year, but follow me here or on facebook where I try to link up the seasonal and holiday sales as they happen.
+I know that doesn’t help any other time of the year, but follow me here or on facebook *link to the right* where I try to post out the seasonal and holiday sales as they happen.

-- 1/2 cup sun-dried tomatoes packed in oil, 7 to 8 or so, or packaged sun-dried tomatoes, soaked in very hot water for 30 minutes
+- two large or three smaller sun-dried tomatoes packed in oil, two tablespoons chopped, or the same from a packaged sun-dried tomatoes, soaked in very hot water for 30 minutes

 - 1/4 cup white balsamic vinegar (see note)